catalyst-cloud/catalystcloud-docs/source/object-storage/assets/replication-api.rst

     <h3> Creating our container </h3>

-To create a container with a non-default policy we have to specify which policy we want to use in a curl command.
-In this example we are goint to create a container called "cont-pol"
+To create a container with a non-default policy we are going to curl the swift API with a PUT command.
+In this example we are going to create a container called "cont-pol" with the policy we specified before.

 ..
 Note::